orfeotoolbox/OTB/Documentation/Cookbook/rst/C++/Iterators.rst

 is constrained.
 The iteration region must be wholly contained within the image.
 More specifically, a valid iteration region is any subregion of the image within the current ``BufferedRegion``.
-Section [sec:ImageSection] for more information on image regions.

 There is a const and a non-const version of most ITK image iterators.
 A non-const iterator cannot be instantiated on a non-const image pointer.